<em>Grevillea</em>: planting, pruning and caring for

 - Height between 0.15 and 35 m

-- Soil type poor soil, generally acidic and well-drained
+- Soil type poor, generally acidic and well drained

 - Hardiness fairly low (-5 to -15°C)

-Genus Grevillea comprises nearly 250 species of trees or bushes, sometimes creeping, with highly variable evergreen foliage.
-It belongs to family Proteaceae, widespread in South Africa and including genera Protea, Banksia, Hakea, Telopea, Leucodendron.
+Grevillea genus comprises nearly 250 species of trees or bushes, sometimes creeping, with very variable evergreen foliage.
+It belongs to the family Proteaceae, abundant in South Africa and including genera Protea, Banksia, Hakea, Telopea, Leucodendron.
 Grevilleas are mainly native to Australia with a few specimens in New Caledonia and Papua New Guinea.
-They are pioneering plants with rapid growth, growing in wooded areas, moist forests and clearings.
+They are pioneer plants, with rapid growth, growing in wooded areas, wet forests and clearings.
 They tolerate fairly poor dry soils but dislike calcareous conditions, and require full sun to flower.
-Size ranges from 30 cm to 35 m tall (G. robusta) with habits from erect tree-like to bushy, dense or creeping.
+Size ranges from 30 cm to 35 m in height (G. robusta) with habits from erect tree-like, dense bushy to creeping.

-Leaves have a lamina with reduced surface area, either needle-shaped as in Grevillea juniperina or rosmarinifolia, slightly broader with revolute margins in G. olivacea (olive-leaved), fern-like finely divided fronds (bipinnate) as in Grevillea robusta (15 to 30 cm long) or ‘Robyn Gordon’, or short succulent leaves as in Grevillea lanigera ‘Mount Tamboritha’.
-Foliage colour ranges from light green to dark green and silver.
-In all cases, the leaf shows adaptations to drought whether by a waxy layer on the upper surface, hairs on the underside, succulence, etc.
+The leaves have a lamina with reduced surface, either needle-shaped as in Grevillea juniperina or rosmarinifolia, slightly broader with revolute margins in G. olivacea (olive-leaved), fern-frond-like finely divided (bipinnate) as in Grevillea robusta (15 to 30 cm long) or ‘Robyn Gordon’, or short succulent leaves as in Grevillea lanigera ‘Mount Tamboritha’.
+Foliage colour ranges from light green to dark green through silvery tones.
+In all cases, the leaf shows adaptations to drought whether by a waxy layer on the surface, presence of hairs on the underside, succulence, etc.

 Grevillea oleoides – botanical illustration

-Grevilleas generally display abundant, very exotic flowering in an arachnid-like form, with reduced tepals rolled like snail shells opening to reveal 4 stamens at their tip and 1 long protruding pistil curved like a pin before opening.
-Terminal inflorescences form in some species such as robusta unilaterally arranged spikes reminiscent of a toothbrush; others are cylindrical and others globular.
+Grevilleas generally produce abundant, very exotic flowering due to their arachnoid form, with reduced tepals rolled like snail shells opening to reveal 4 stamens at their tip and 1 long protruding pistil curved like a pin before opening.
+Terminal inflorescences form, in some species such as robusta, unilateral spikes reminiscent of a toothbrush, others are cylindrical and others globose.
 Flowers sometimes appear directly on the trunk (cauliflory).
-Flowering offers a wide palette of colours: red, pink, orange, yellow, white.
-The flowering is highly nectariferous for birds and insects, a boon as it lasts a long time, often starting in winter followed by a burst of flowers in spring and a repeat in autumn.
-Bushes grow very rapidly and reach adult size within 3 years.
+Flowering displays a whole palette of hues: red, pink, orange, yellow, white.
+The flowering is very nectariferous for birds and insects, which is a boon as it lasts quite long, often starting in winter followed by an explosion of flowers in spring and then a resurgence in autumn.
+Bushes have very rapid growth and reach adult size within 3 years.
 Flowering occurs from the second or third year after sowing.

-Warning: some species of the ‘Robyn Gordon’ group in particular cause allergic reactions on contact in some sensitive people.
+Warning: some species from the ‘Robyn Gordon’ group in particular cause allergic reactions on contact in sensitive people.

 Main varieties of Grevillea